Collin County Criminal Defense Lawyers Assisting Clients Charged with Rape

 What Are the Penalties for Rape Charges in Texas?

-Sexual assault is normally charged as a second-degree felony in Texas.
+Texas normally charges sexual assault as a second-degree felony.
 This means that if convicted, the accused faces a prison term of no less than 2 and no more than 20 years, as well as a fine of up to $10,000.
 Aggravated sexual assault is a first-degree felony, which is subject to a minimum prison term of between 5 and 99 years and a maximum term of life.
 However, if the victim is a child, the minimum prison term can be increased to 25 years.

 Get Help From a Collin County Lawyer Today

 A rape charge is never a simple matter.
-If you have not dealt with the criminal justice system before, you will quickly be overwhelmed.
+You will quickly be overwhelmed if you have not dealt with the criminal justice system before.
 This is why you need to work with an experienced Collin County criminal defense attorney who can guide you through the process and make sure the courts respect your rights.
 Contact Rosenthal Kalabus & Therrian, today at 972-200-9395, to schedule a free consultation with one of our Collin County rape defense lawyers today.